 Installer files for the sensor (endpoint protection client) can be downloaded in .exe format from Hosts\Sensor Downloads page.
 Older versions of the sensor are available if you want.
 The installer file can be run manually, via a systems management product, or using an AD script.

 There is no interface at all to the endpoint client.
 It is completely invisible to the user, with the exception of malware alerts.

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, CrowdStrike Falcon did not take any action.
 We were able to copy the malicious files to the Windows Desktop.
-However, as soon as we tried to execute any of them, they were immediately detected and quarantined.
+However, detections were immediately shown in the management console.
+As soon as we tried to execute any of the malware samples, they were instantly deleted.
 A Windows pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.
 You can disable protection alerts by policy if you want.

-Cybereason Defense Platform Enterprise provides endpoint protection software for Windows and macOS workstations, plus Windows servers.
-This is managed using a cloud-based console.
-As well as malware protection, the product includes functions for analysing and remediating attacks.
+Cybereason Enterprise provides a cloud-based console for managing the endpoint protection software.
+In addition to malware protection, the product includes functions for analysing and remediating attacks.
 It can manage networks with hundreds of thousands of devices.

-The console is navigated from the menu in the top left-hand corner.
+The console is navigated from the three-lines menu in the top left-hand corner.